-5. Relevance to the mission of the specific program (e.g., ASCR, BER, BES, FES, HEP, or NP) to which the application is submitted
+5. Relevance to the mission of the specific program (e.g., ASCR, BER, BES, FES, HEP, or NP) to which the proposal is submitted.

-How does the proposed research contribute to the mission of the program in which the application is being evaluated?
+How does the proposed research contribute to the mission of the program in which the proposal is being evaluated?

-6. Potential for leadership within the scientific community
+6. Potential for leadership within the scientific community.